The sleep training methods that did not work for my baby (and what we did instead)

 So by now, you’re probably wondering: What worked for us?

-On the other hand, the things that actually worked in the long run are things most sleep training consultants will advocate against:
+On the other hand, the things that actually worked in the long run are things many sleep training consultants will advocate against:

 Being responsive to my child's needs (including contact napping and feeding on demand)